Call Us

 This can cause the person to fear becoming angry in the future.
 In turn, they may bottle up their anger around others as they worry about being judged, damaging relationships or hurting other people’s feelings.

-If you have been struggling with anxiety and anger, it may be useful for you to introduce a few practical coping strategies for anxiety to help you improve how you’ve been feeling:
+If you've been struggling with anxiety and anger, it may be useful for you to introduce a few practical coping strategies for anxiety to help you improve how you’ve been feeling:

-• Exercise outdoors: When you exercise, you focus on your body, which gives you little time to concentrate on or mull over any anxious or angry thoughts.
-Just being outdoors is known as a well-known mood booster.
-They stimulate the release of neurotransmitters including endorphins, oxytocin and serotonin, which can leave us feeling more positive
+• Exercise outdoors: when you exercise, you focus on your body, which gives you little time to concentrate on or mull over any anxious or angry thoughts.
+Just being outdoors is a well-known mood booster.
+It stimulates the release of neurotransmitters, including endorphins, oxytocin and serotonin, which can leave us feeling more positive

-• Write down your thoughts: Whether you have a physical diary or keep notes on your phone, writing can be a good way to release any anxious or angry thoughts.
-The act of writing or typing these thoughts can feel as though they are flowing from your mind onto the paper or phone, helping to create some distance between you and them
+• Write down your thoughts: whether you have a physical diary or keep notes on your phone, writing can be a good way to release any anxious or angry thoughts.
+The act of writing or typing these thoughts can feel as though they're flowing from your mind onto the paper or phone, helping to create some distance between you and them

-• Look after your wellbeing: Give yourself the time to recharge your batteries and keep yourself well.
+• Look after your wellbeing: give yourself the time to re-charge your batteries and keep yourself well.
 Remember that you deserve to look after yourself and that doing so is incredibly important for your body and mind.
-Sleep well, eat right and do the things that you enjoy in life
+Sleep well, eat healthily and do the things you enjoy in life

-You should speak to a mental health professional or your GP if you are experiencing anger and anxiety and:
+You should speak to a mental health professional or your GP if you're experiencing anger and anxiety and:

-• Find that it is starting to impact heavily on your life
+• Find that it's starting to impact heavily on your life

 • Your friends or family have expressed concern about your anger and anxiety